Almog1906/cloney.xyz/README.md

 ### Past
 Cloney began as a tiny collaboration between friends in 2020.
-All this started when Almog invited Darefox and Surf to make a Discord bot with him.

 If you would like to support us click the link below! https://www.patreon.com/user?u=35805822